Otoyol: History

-after that in 2019 the motorway opened by phases section between Balıkesir junctions opened in 2018 and Kemalpaşa and Akhisar section was opened in March 2019 and finally in August 2019 remaining sections opened between Akhisar and Balıkesir West, Balıkesir North and Bursa West junctions.
+after that in 2019 the motorway opened by phases section between Balıkesir junctions opened in 2018 and Kemalpaşa and Akhisar section was opened in March 2019 and in August 2019 remaining sections opened between Akhisar and Balıkesir West, Balıkesir North and Bursa West junctions.
 In 2020 two new motorways opened to the traffic.
-One of which is O-33 was opened in February 2020, as a continuous part of O-30.
-At the same year in November 2020 the first section of O-21 extension was opened and in December 2020 was fully opened all the way to Niğde.
-Finally in 2021 the 8th phase of O-7 opened, and on 18 March 2022 the newest motorway Otoyol-6 opened between Malkara and Lapseki.
+O-33 was opened in February 2020, as a continuous part of O-30, and in November 2020 the first section of O-21 extension was opened and in December 2020 was fully opened to Niğde.
+In 2021 the 8th phase of O-7 opened, and on 18 March 2022 Otoyol-6 opened between Malkara and Lapseki.
 Including the 1915 Çanakkale Bridge.

-Today two motorway extensions under construction.
-In O-7 9th phase between Nakkaş-Başakşehir link road and O-31 extension to Denizli.
-These are planned to open in 2023.
+Today, two motorway extensions under construction: In O-7 9th phase between Nakkaş-Başakşehir link road and O-31 extension to Denizli, opening in 2023.